-Arts and Sciences Division - Associate in Arts, Associate in Science, Associate in Applied Science Early Care and Education, Developmental Studies, General Education, and Liberal Arts.
+Arts and Sciences Division - Associate in Arts, Associate in Science, Developmental Studies, General Education, and Liberal Arts.

 Associate Degree - A degree awarded upon successful completion of at least 60 hours of designed college level work.

 Average, Grade Point - A measure of average scholastic success obtained by dividing the number of grade (quality) points earned by the total number of hours of coursework.